What to do with used pallets?

 2. Become More Sustainable.

 At FALM, we are proud of our green initiatives and are happy to give companies an opportunity to move toward a more sustainable business model.
-Recycling pallets through a pallet recovery program will help your business become more environmentally friendly, which comes with many benefits of its own.
+Recycling wooden pallets through a pallet recovery program will help your business become more environmentally friendly, which comes with many benefits of its own.

 1. Appeal to new consumers.